 Clinical Pharmacy and Pharmacoepidemiology (IPSUM)

-The research group's focus is to promote the correct use of medicines in individual patients and society as a whole.
+Our research focus is to promote correct use of medicines at individual and societal level.

-• A large proportion of patients with coronary artery disease do not achieve the goals set by the medical treatment.
+- A large proportion of patients with coronary artery disease do not achieve the therapeutic goals

 - Up to 80% of drug lists in hospitals are incorrect